ayoo2452/DH110/README.md

 - **Body text:** Manrope Regular, 16 pt, 1% Letter Spacing, 1.1x line height
 - **Caption text:** Manrope Extra Light, 14 pt, 2 % Letter Spacing.
 1.1x line height

-> Typography decisions
->

-> In my first low-fidelity draft of my wireframes, I used different variations of Montserrat for the placeholder text.
-However, I found the width of individual characters on Montserrat to be too large, making it difficult to fit larger amounts of text on smaller screens/visual assets.
-I then tested three variations of typography: Poppins, Assitant, and Manrope.
-I immediately gravitated towards Poppins and Manrope, mainly because I found Assistant to appear too condensed and narrow.
-This limits visibility on smaller screens, so I moved away from Assistant early on in my selection process.
->
->
-> Visually, Poppins and Manrope are quite similar to each other (and both of them similar to Monsterrat).
-They do however vary more distinctly in punctuation and numerical symbols.
-I found Poppins to be too round in these aspects (e.g. the period in Poppins is a circle, whereas Manrope uses a rectangle) in that it seemed to exude a softness that does not feel in line with a government-operated platform.
-Thus, I ended up choosing Manrope.
-As for sizing, I chose what I felt to be most visible to users given the amount of text and/or visual elements on the screen.
-I hope to verify this with additional user testing when we iterate on our high-fidelity prototypes.
->

 ### Colour scheme

 ![https://user-images.githubusercontent.com/101301281/200777473-43c04558-aab8-42a5-95cb-cb126203b319.png](https://user-images.githubusercontent.com/101301281/200777473-43c04558-aab8-42a5-95cb-cb126203b319.png)

 > Colour decisions
->

 > The colour palette I chose takes influence from the current MyLA311 app, which is comprised almost entirely of blue.
 I decided to add additional shades of blue to add more contrast and visual stimulation in the design.
 In particular, I found it hard to choose a button colour for the popular resources/services buttons.
 There are quite a few of these buttons and they make much of the interface without scrolling, so any colour I chose seemed to be too overwhelming.
 I ended up choosing a near-white shade of grey (#FEFEFE) to use as the base button colour.
 I also added a drop-shadow to the light mode, and an inner-shadow to the dark mode to indicate the affordance of "press-ability".
 That is, I wanted to signify that the buttons could be pressed down on, so I used elements that added dimension to the buttons (borrowing on design factors from skeuomorphism).
 >